dpetrovics/lein-emr/README.md

     rvm install 1.8.7

-again.
 If you get a 'make error', see
 [this thread](http://stackoverflow.com/questions/11664835/mountain-lion-rvm-install-1-8-7-x11-error).

 ## License